synaptics-torq/torq-compiler/doc/dev-manual/testing.md

 Notice that ``versioned_file`` is a special argument that provides the path where the file should be generated.

+Anologuously it is possible to cache a fixture that creates a set of files in a directory using the ``versioned_generated_directory_fixture``.

 Sometimes cached fixtures depend on other fixtures, if the value of the other fixture changes this will potentially impact the value of the cached fixture.
 To detect this, the versioned fixture code keeps track of the version of any input of a given fixture and automatically changes the version of the output object